-WHEREFORE, Epson prays for judgment against Defendants as follows:
+WHEREFORE, Epson prays for judgment against Defendant as follows:

-- A. That the Epson Patents are valid and enforceable; - B. That Defendants have infringed and are infringing the Epson Patents; - C. That such infringement is willful; - D. That Defendants and their subsidiaries, affiliates, parents, successors, assigns, officers, agents, representatives, servants, and employees, and all persons in active concert or participation with it, be preliminarily and permanently enjoined from continued infringement of the Epson Patents; - E. That Defendants be ordered to pay Epson its damages caused by Defendants' infringement of the Epson Patents and that such damages be trebled, together with interest thereon; - F. That this case be declared exceptional pursuant to 35 U.S.C. § 285 and that Epson be awarded its reasonable attorneys' fees, litigation expenses and expert witness fees, and costs; and - G. That Epson have such other and further relief as the Court deems just and proper.
+- A. That the Epson Patents are valid and enforceable; - B. That Defendant has infringed and is infringing the Epson Patents; - C. That such infringement is willful; - D. That Defendant and its subsidiaries, affiliates, parents, successors, assigns, officers, agents, representatives, servants, and employees, and all persons in active concert or participation with it, be preliminarily and permanently enjoined from continued infringement of the Epson Patents; - E. That Defendant be ordered to pay Epson its damages caused by Defendant's infringement of the Epson Patents and that such damages be trebled, together with interest thereon; - F. That this case be declared exceptional pursuant to 35 U.S.C. § 285 and that Epson be awarded its reasonable attorneys' fees, litigation expenses and expert witness fees, and costs; and

+G. That Epson have such other and further relief as the Court deems just and proper.